madarafer123/projeto-pokedex-mapadev/README.md

 # Pokédex - Mapadev Week

 Welcome to the Pokédex project!
 This project is a simple web application that displays information about various Pokémon, including their types, abilities, and stats.
+This project was inspired by the YouTube channel **DEV EM DOBRO**.

 ## Table of Contents